schlenkibus/TheUnmagicalWand/README.md

 # TheUnmagicalWand
-The refractured game created during Bacon Game Jam 10.
+A rewritten game, which was originally created during Bacon Game Jam 10.

-For devs; look different readme